cristianscheid/sos-gaucho/README.md

 ## Description

-SOS Gaucho is a platform designed to connect people affected by natural disasters in Rio Grande do Sul, Brazil, with those who wish to offer assistance.
-Affected individuals can share their stories, detailing how they were impacted, along with images and information about the type of help they need (e.g., manual labor, transportation, etc.).
-Visitors can browse these stories and offer help where needed.
-The platform acts as a bridge between those in need and potential volunteers.
+SOS Gaucho is a platform designed to connect people affected by natural disasters in Rio Grande do Sul, Brazil, with volunteers offering assistance.
+Affected individuals can share their stories, detailing how they were impacted, along with images and information about the help they need (e.g., manual labor, transportation).
+Built with Spring Boot as a RESTful API for the backend, and Angular with Bootstrap for the frontend, the platform serves as a bridge between those in need and those offering help.

 ## Features